eCook

 3. ADDED VEG

-Once the red lentils are cooked, add in the shredded spinach, chopped pickled peppers, and the coconut cream.
+Once the red lentils are cooked, add in the shredded Spinach, chopped pickled peppers, and the coconut cream.
 Stir to combine and allow to cook for about 3-5 minutes with the lid off.
 Season to taste.
 Should the dahl be too thick, simply add a splash of water.

 4. FRESHNESS